Yangon – Inle Lake – Indein – Mandalay – Sagaing – Ava – Amarapura – Mingun – Cruise – Bagan

 Upon arrival, drive to Sagaing on the other side of the Ayeyarwaddy River.
 Sagaing is considered as the holiest site in the country mainly because of the 600 monasteries, home to more than 4,000 monks and 2,000 nuns.
 Visit U Min Thone Se and Soon Oo Pone Nya Shin Pagodas to enjoy the breath-taking panoramas view from the top of Sagaing Hill.

-If the time permit, visit the Aung Myae Oo Monastic Education School that provides free education to under privilege students.
+If the time permits, visit the Aung Myae Oo Monastic Education School that provides free education to under privilege students.

 Continue south to Inwa (Ava), an ancient imperial capital from 14th to 19th centuries.
 Take a short ferry ride across of the river where your horse cart ride begins.
 Visit the Bagaya Monastery, a fine example of Myanmar masonry art and architecture, Mai Nu Brick Monastery, one of the finest examples of Myanmar architecture in 19th century with multiple roofs and an impressive prayer hall..
 Then, proceed to the Old Watch Tower, a 30m unique solitary building.
 If time permits, take a stroll through the village to interact with local people and witness their natural way of life.